igorski/efflux-tracker/README.md

 Unit tests go in the _./test_-folder.
 The file name for a unit test must be equal to the file it is testing, but contain the suffix "_.test_", e.g. _Functions.js_ will have a test file _Functions.test.js_.

-NOTE : Node v 4.0 or higher must be installed for running the tests (these depend on jsdom)

 KNOWN BUGS
 ----------